AdobeDocs/dynamic-media-classic.en/help/using/creating-swatch-set.md

 1. To change the order of images in your Swatch Set, drag the images to new locations.
 1. Near the lower-right corner of the page, ensure that **[!UICONTROL Publish after a save]** is selected (default).
-1. Select **[!UICONTROL Save]**, select a folder for storing your color swatch Swatch Set, enter a name for the set, and select **[!UICONTROL Submit]**.
+1. Select **[!UICONTROL Save]**, select a folder for storing your Swatch Set, enter a name for the set, and select **[!UICONTROL Submit]**.
 1. To see your Swatch Set in the Swatch Set Viewer, select **[!UICONTROL Preview]** on the Swatch Set screen.
-You can select swatch thumbnails in the Swatch Set Viewer to see how they behave.
+You can select swatch thumbnails in the Swatch Set Viewer to see how they function.

 ## Edit a Swatch Set {#editing-a-swatch-set}